Myomectomy

 Immediately after surgery, you will be moved to a recovery room where a nurse will monitor your vital signs as you wake up.
 You will be given pain medicine to help you feel better.
 The surgeon will encourage you to get out of bed and move around as soon as possible to speed recovery and prevent blood clots in your legs.

-Prior to your myomectomy, your doctor will order a blood test to make sure you are healthy enough for surgery and imaging tests to determine the size and location of the uterine fibroids.
+Prior to your myomectomy, your doctor will determine if any blood tests or imaging studies need to be performed prior to surgery.
+It is important that you complete these tests.
 You may also need to take medicines or hormone treatments to shrink the fibroids before surgery.

 Some doctors prescribe leuprolide (Lupron) two to six months before surgery.
-In addition to helping reduce the size of the fibroids, leuprolide stops menstruation, which allows anemic patients to improve their blood count.
-It also reduces the risk of excess blood loss during surgery.
+In addition to helping reduce the size of the fibroids, leuprolide stops menstruation, which allows anemic patients to improve their blood counts.

 Be sure to tell your doctor about all the medicines you take before surgery, including any over-the-counter medicines and supplements.